joehoover/testdeck/index.Rmd

 ---
-title       : THIS IS A TEST
+title       : tHIS IS A TEEESSstTT subtitle    : author      : job         :
-subtitle    :
-author      :
-job         :